banksiaglobal/femtech-reminder/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Thanks

+**We thank InterSystems for an opportunity to work on important present-day female issues.
+We hope that our bot-reminder open-source project will help our colleagues to innovate and solve complex healthcare issues to help women to feel good and stay healthy.
+**